nevolodia/PortfolioEdit/README.md

 ```

+## Usage overview

+In order to create your portfolio, you need to take the following steps:

+1. Change following files:
+	- `src/page_parts/Layout.tsx` - change the site title and pages to be displayed in the navigation bar.
+	- `src/page_parts/Footer.tsx` - change the footer content.
+2. Add pages to the `src/pages` directory and include them in the `src/App.tsx` file as Routes.
+3. Customize the `src/styles/editme.css` file to change the global styles.
+4. Customize the `public/index.html` and `public/manifest.json` files to change the favicon, title, and other properties.

+Each page is a simple React component that usually consists of:
+- Content as JSX in the `return` statement.
+- `PePageMeta` - page meta information (title, description, keywords).

 ## GitHub Actions CD/CI

 As I use `GitHub Actions` to deploy my own portfolio to `Ubuntu Nginx` server, the project is easily configurable to